-So it's an interesting - it's an interesting idea.
+So it's an interesting idea.
 I will be honest and say that I had not heard that that debt is a weapon that could be deployed in this particular instance.
 But of course, when you have, you know, a large outstanding debt that's accrued over 20-some years hanging over a counterparty, you might decide that you're going to try to enforce it at any time.

 I know that there have been various legal and arbitration proceedings around this debt over the years.
-And I - because I have not studied them in detail, I do not want to make a misstatement, so I will not try to list them.
-But what I do know is what would be the - what I would ask - because, with so many things - and you see this, unfortunately, the illustration of this is in these breakaway, separatist, whatever you want to call them, protracted conflict regions - is that - is that it's not always about what exists on paper or what exists in international or other kinds of law.
+And because I have not studied them in detail, I do not want to make a misstatement, so I will not try to list them.
+But what I do know is what would be the-what I would ask-because, with so many things-and you see this, unfortunately, the illustration of this is in these breakaway, separatist, whatever you want to call them, protracted conflict regions-is that it's not always about what exists on paper or what exists in international or other kinds of law.
 It's about what can actually be done.

 And so what would Gazprom then do if they called that debt and Moldova didn't pay?
-Because what I understand to be the case - and again, I think some of the gentlemen here may be able to clarify this if I have a misunderstanding - is that it would not be viable for Gazprom to cut off Moldova because of the downstream customers that use that same pipe which provide much more substantial revenues than Moldova provides.
-Therefore, what would the - I mean, what would the enforcement be?
-So that would be - that would be sort of my counter-question, I guess.
+Because what I understand to be the case-and again, I think some of the gentlemen here may be able to clarify this if I have a misunderstanding-is that it would not be viable for Gazprom to cut off Moldova because of the downstream customers that use that same pipe which provide much more substantial revenues than Moldova provides.
+Therefore, what would the enforcement be?
+That would be sort of my counter question, I guess.

-But certainly, I mean, that's why I think it's important.
-And this is like so many things with these - with these protracted conflict regions, you know, the ones in Georgia as well.
-They sort of get ignored until something related to them happens and becomes a - and becomes a big deal.
-And this would be - this would certainly be a case of - a case of that.
+But certainly, that's why I think it's important.
+And this is like so many things with these protracted conflict regions, the ones in Georgia as well.
+They sort of get ignored until something related to them happens and becomes a big deal.
+And this would certainly be a case of that.

-I think, though, that again, this is a situation where - trying to be diplomatic - we can't simply blame Gazprom for the fact that that interconnector is not up and running, right?
+I think, though, that again, this is a situation where-trying to be diplomatic-we can't simply blame Gazprom for the fact that that interconnector is not up and running, right?
 There are other people who probably could have done things a little bit faster.
-And so, you know, I would be - I would shy away from, as with - frankly, with a lot of things about Ukraine and Moldova, it's very easy to just say it's all the Russians' fault, and if only the Russians weren't here we could, you know, be doing just fine.
-Well, you know, the guys on the - you guys all - we all know, probably many people in this room know, that is a valid argument in some cases, but in many, many cases it is used as an excuse for one's own deficiencies.
+And so I would shy away from, as with-frankly, with a lot of things about Ukraine and Moldova, it's very easy to just say it's all the Russians' fault, and if only the Russians weren't here we could be doing just fine.
+Well, you guys all-we all know, probably many people in this room know, that is a valid argument in some cases, but in many, many cases it is used as an excuse for one's own deficiencies.